-You can't fully escape stress when on the job.
-HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools are helpful when resolving these concerns.
-In addition, paid training and a steady supply of work help HVAC professionals reduce some of the most common reasons for work-related stress.
+Every job has sources of stress.
+HVAC technicians handle complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+Sufficient experience and tools can help address any concerns.
+Additionally, paid training and a stable workload help people in the HVAC industry avoid some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
 Reaching difficult-to-access equipment can be strenuous.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 Are HVAC Careers at Risk Because of a Recession?

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
-Repairs and installation will always be needed, meaning HVAC professionals can often find work across the country.
+While no job is guaranteed to survive a recession, HVAC is particularly resilient due to the sheer popularity of heating and cooling equipment.
+Repairs and installation will always be needed, which means apprentices and master technicians alike can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, reliable expertise will become even more important.
-The newest models of heating and cooling systems need less energy or obtain it from renewable sources such as solar and wind.
-Environmentally sustainable HVAC equipment will continue to expand, as will the need for competent HVAC professionals.
+As HVAC equipment becomes more complex, technicians and installers will become even more important.
+The newest models of heating and cooling systems use less energy or generate it from renewable sources including solar and wind.
+Sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED along with professional training.
-Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED in addition to specialized training.
+Other, more specific (and higher paying) HVAC careers typically need additional education or certifications.

 Earn certifications by signing up for classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which generally lasts between six months to two years.
-Your employer might also require NATE certification.
-This refers to North American Technician Excellence, this influential accreditation further develops your technical knowledge to maximize your capabilities.
+How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
+An HVAC company will sometimes also require NATE certification.
+This refers to North American Technician Excellence, this influential accreditation further develops your technical knowledge to ensure the highest quality services.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.
+While some aspects of the job can be learned on your own, getting the necessary education means combining classroom programs with on-site training.
+At the same time, HVAC careers don’t require things like advanced math skills.
+While a little math is needed, the majority of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment grows in complexity and functionality.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.

-As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Some jobs might take longer than others, so the number of calls you can go on may vary.
+As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
+Some jobs may need more time and resources than others, so the number of calls you can go on may vary.

-Like we mentioned earlier, you should be comfortable working outdoors in extreme weather as well as in dirty or cramped spaces.
+As stated previously, every now and then the job will have to be done in inclement weather as well as in dirty or cramped spaces.
 If you work in a customer-facing role, strong customer service skills are always welcome.

-Since the HVAC industry is growing quickly, your salary will reflect it.
+Because HVAC is a fast-growing industry, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Professionals with specialized skills could make between $56,600 and $68,000.
-Then again, your salary may be dependent on the area's average wages and its cost of living.
-Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.
+However, total compensation can depend on where you live and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.